888kitkatcode/good-shyte/README.md

 ### Future features:
 These are ideas for features that I will add in order of priority in future.
 1. Limit recommendations on the homepage to only those from within their chosen network (i.e. who they follow)
 2. Change format of how date stamps appear.
+Fix bug in Heroku (time-stamp only shows up in AEST in local - records UTC in Heroku).
 3. If an API cannot find an image, keep the user on the new recommendation route and display message that no images can be found.
 4. Each section of the recommendation form must be filled before the recommendation can be submitted.
 5. Include dropdown menu for logout button in nav bar.